What Are Dental Onlays?

 What Are Onlays Made Of?

 Dental onlays are made from dental porcelain.
-The impression is taken here in our office using our Itero which links directly to our dental laboratory.
-Following the preparation appointment, it takes about 2 weeks for the lab to make it.
-You return to our office and the onlay is permanently cemented in your mouth.
+The impression is taken here in our office using our Itero, which links directly to our dental laboratory.
+The lab takes about two weeks to make it after the preparation appointment.
+You return to our office, and the onlay is permanently cemented in your mouth.
 Dental porcelain is also extremely durable and looks just like a natural tooth.

 The Dental Onlay Procedure

 If a dental exam reveals tooth damage, Dr. Slepchik evaluates the extent of it so the most suitable repair can be made.
-Your options are fully explained to you, as well as shown on the intra-oral camera, allowing you to make a confident decision regarding the care that will provide you with the best outcome.
+Your options are fully explained to you and shown on the intra-oral camera, allowing you to make a confident decision regarding the care that will provide you with the best outcome.

-To prep the tooth for its new restoration, the minor reduction will be performed using anesthetic.
+To prep the tooth for its new restoration, the minor reduction will be performed using an anesthetic.
 Reduction only removes the part of the tooth that has been damaged.
 An impression is then taken with Itero, our computerized impression system that links directly to our lab.
-This will be used to create a model of the tooth that will serve as a guide for the new onlay.
-A temporary restoration is placed over the tooth and the models and specifications are sent to our dental lab.
+This will be used to create a tooth model that will guide the new onlay.
+A temporary restoration is performed on the tooth, and the models and specifications are sent to our dental lab.

 Before & After Dental Onlays